ibm-cloud-docs/satellite/link-cloud-create.md

 # Creating and managing link endpoints
 {: #link-cloud-create}

-Create your {{site.data.keyword.satelliteshort}} endpoints to manage the network between your {{site.data.keyword.satellitelong_notm}} location and services, servers, or apps that run outside of the location.
+Create {{site.data.keyword.satelliteshort}} endpoints to manage network traffic between your location and external services, servers, or apps.
 {: shortdesc}

 ## Creating `cloud` endpoints to connect to resources outside of the location
 {: #link-cloud}

-Create an endpoint of type `cloud` so that sources in your {{site.data.keyword.satelliteshort}} location can connect to a service, server, or app that runs outside of the location.
+Create a `cloud` endpoint so that sources in your {{site.data.keyword.satelliteshort}} location can connect to external services or apps.
 {: shortdesc}

 Before you begin, ensure that you have the following items.